anproagile/kitchen-dokken/README.md

 ### Testing without Chef

-Containers that supply a no-op binary which returns a successful exit status can be tested without requiring Chef Infra to actually converge.
+Containers that supply a no-op binary which returns a successful exit status can be tested without requiring Chef to actually converge.

 ```yaml
 verifier: